HOW TO MEASURE "EXISTENTIAL FITNESS"

 Fatal flaws in belief systems can cause an entire belief structure to collapse.

-They’re pretty common these days, in (again) the “modern worldview crush.”
+They’re pretty common these days, with us living through the “modern worldview crush.”

 When this happens, it can lead to a worldview implosion.